yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 A common step in metaplasmidome analysis is searching sequencing reads against known plasmid databases to detect plasmid sequences within a metagenome, allowing researchers to map the diversity and abundance of plasmids in various environments.

-In this tutorial, we use a metaplasmidome database built from public air metagenomes and query it with other air metagenome data that has been assembled.
-But a similar approach can be used for other mobile genetic elements.
+In this tutorial, we use a metaplasmidome database built from public air metagenomes and query it with assembled air metagenome data.
+A similar approach can be used for other mobile genetic elements.

 > <details-title>How was built the air metaplasmidome database?</details-title>
 >